All Episodes

 He never got the chance.

-So today I mourn the death of not Tookie Williams, but of Albert Lewis Owens, who would be 52 today.
+So today, I mourn the death of not Tookie Williams, but of Albert Lewis Owens, who would be 52 today.

-Yen I Yang, 76 when he was murdered by Tookie, and Yi Chan Lin, who was forty-three and had the misfortune of visiting her mom and dad at work, where they were merely running a motel when Tookie decided to kill them.
+And Yi Chan Lin, who was 43 and had the misfortune of visiting her mom and dad at work where they were merely running a motel when Tookie decided to kill them.

-That all we hear about is Tookie this and Tookie that, and we don't hear anything about these four people that Tookie took off the face of the earth.
+And doesn't it just bother you a little bit that all we hear about is Tookie this and Tookie that, and we don't hear anything about these four people that Tookie took off the face of the earth.

-It just makes me sick, and when you see the Hollywood elite get involved in this thing, it just becomes ridiculous.
+And when you see the Hollywood elite get involved in this thing, it just becomes ridiculous.

 It becomes laughable.

-Because nothing about what Stanley Tookie Williams did was funny.
+Well, but it isn't funny because nothing about what Stanley Tookie Williams did was funny.

 And the biggest crime was that it took us so long to finally put him to death.

-Because if justice was served and it didn't take over twenty years, we never would have known that he could, in fact, write children's stories and whatever else he did that makes people forget what he did with no apology, no atonement for these senseless and brutal killings.
+Because if justice was served and it didn't take over 20 years, we never would have known that he could, in fact, write children's stories and whatever else he did that makes people forget what he did with no apology, no atonement for these senseless and brutal killings.

 No redemption.